biranchi2018/Resume_And_JD_Matcher/README.md

 ## Notes
 - Rename the resume/cv to resume.docx
-- Save the job description in .docx format
+- Save the job description as jd.docx
 - Place the resume in the /resume folder
 - Place the jd in the /jd folder